 Some of the newer brands offering non-binary clothing include Wildfang, Kirrin Finch, and Britain’s own GFW.
 These brands all tend to share the same characteristics – they tell a good story based on the founders’ own experiences of gender fluidity and feeling excluded from the fashion world.

-They are strikingly inclusive, using models of all ages, abilities, shapes and sizes (and of course, gender identities).
-They emphasise fit and communicate this well to an audience that’s struggled in the past with finding clothing that reflects their identity but also fits properly.
+They are strikingly inclusive, using models of all ages, abilities, shapes, and sizes (and of course, gender identities).
+They emphasize fit and communicate this well to an audience that’s struggled in the past with finding clothing that reflects their identity but also fits properly.
 Often they take an innovative approach to describing cuts and sizing.
 GFW offers different styles of shirts based on whether you have an apple or pear-shaped body, for example.

 There’s also a strong overlap between modern gender-inclusive clothing and ethical, sustainable consumption preferences.
 The new generation of gender diverse fashion brands also boast of ethical working practices, and improved sustainability approaches such as plastic-free buttons, recycled polyester fabrics and responsible dyes.